Minnesotans in Congress hope for last-minute COVID relief deal

 The package does not include individual stimulus checks.
 It offers worker protections balanced against a provision that protects businesses from COVID-related lawsuits, Phillips said.

 It's not yet clear if Senate Majority Leader Mitch McConnell will permit a vote on the measure.
-"There are 20-25 senators on the Republican side who will not vote for it," she predicted.
+"There are 20-25 senators on the Republican side who will not vote for it," Klobuchar said.

 "The prospects of success are contingent on the House, Senate and White House," Phillips said, "but also on Americans reaching out to their leaders.
 Time is short.
 Need is great.
 I'm keeping the faith."